-Proposals for new development and changes of use within the town centre should provide active ground floor uses that contribute to the diversity the High Street and enhance the vitality and viability of the area.
+Proposals for new development and changes of use within the town centre, as shown on the Policies Map, should provide active ground floor uses that contribute to the diversity of the High Street and enhance the vitality and viability of the area.
+On upper floors, uses that complement the function of High Street will be supported, including residential use (C3 use).

-Appropriate and well located local retail (A1 use), cafes (A3 use) and community facilities (D1 or D2 uses) will be permitted along the High Street.
+Retail (A1 use), cafes (A3 use), drinking establishments (A4 use) and community facilities (D1 or D2 uses) will be permitted along the High Street.
+Proposals that result in the loss of active frontage on the High Street will be resisted.

-Proposals that result in an excessive concentration of particular uses that are oversupplied in the area will not be permitted.
-In particular, proposals for new fast food takeaways (A5 use) and betting shops (A2 use) will be assessed in terms of impact on the diversity of the High Street and local amenity.
+Proposals for new hot food takeaways (A5 use) and betting shops (currently A2 use) will be assessed in terms of their impact on the diversity of the High Street and local amenity.